 Born 5/29/2020

-Mercy was the first calf born at the Rag and Doodle Ranch.
-We bought her mother ‘bred’ so we were surprised to find this little white calf the day she was born.
+Mercy was the first calf born at the Texas Highland Cattle Ranch – she is now a mother herself.
 She is Highland crossed with a British White – they call these ‘High Park’.

 ‘Mimi’